DVMReady

 The NEB pathway is only part of the licensing picture.

-Graduates from non-CVMA/AVMA-accredited programs commonly need to plan around BCSE, NAVLE, PSA/CPE or current alternatives, and province-specific registration requirements.
+Graduates from non-CVMA/AVMA-accredited programs need to confirm the current NEB examination framework and province-specific registration requirements for their own file.

 1